Carrying the Heart of God

 (Daniel 10:12, 13, italics added)

-This may lead to the following question…
+This leads to the following question…

 If God wants to answer our prayers, why does He require us to be persistent in prayer?

-Biblically, there are two reasons for this:
+Biblically, there are at least two reasons for this:

 - Perseverance, an applied expression of faith, increases spiritual power.